locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 }
 ```

-The new() function here is a convenience method that returns a struct preinitialised with the arguments supplied.
-The area() function specifies a &self argument and returns an area calculation.
-Any function that supplies a &self, or &mut self can be called from the variable bound to the struct.
+The `new()` function here is a convenience method that returns a struct preinitialised with the arguments supplied.
+The `area()` function specifies a `&self` argument and returns an area calculation.
+Any function that supplies a `&self`, or `&mut self` can be called from the variable bound to the struct.

 ```rust
 let size = Size::new(10, 20);
 println!("Size = {}", size.area());
 ```

-The "self" keyword much the same way as C++ uses "this", as a reference to the struct from which the function was invoked.
-If a function modifies the struct it must say &mut self, which indicates the function modifies the struct.
+The `self` keyword works in much the same way as C++ uses `this`, as a reference to the struct from which the function was invoked.
+If a function modifies the struct it must say `&mut self`, which indicates the function modifies the struct.

 There is no inheritance in Rust.
-Instead, a struct may implement zero or more traits.
+Instead, a `struct` may implement zero or more traits.
 A trait describes some kind of behavior that can be associated with the struct and described further later on in this chapter.

 ## Constructors